 www.hybel.no Choose "Finn bolig" (find a place to live)

 New in Norway has more information and tips regarding accommodation.

 In general, anyone buying a home needs to negotiate offers at different banks.
 Being a member of a trade union means you can take advantage of the interest rate negotiated for members, which is generally lower than the rate offered to the public.
-Moreover, as an employee at UiT, may apply for a housing loan from The Norwegian Public Service Pension Fund (SPK).
+Moreover, as an employee at UiT, you may apply for a housing loan from The Norwegian Public Service Pension Fund (SPK).